 Mitigation Measure 3.3.6c (Tailgate Training).
-All workers on the construction of the Gen-Tie line shall attend tailgate training that includes a description of the species, a brief summary of its biology, and minimization measures and instructions on what to do if a Swainson's hawk is observed on or near the construction zone.
+All workers on the construction of the Project Site or Access Corridor shall attend tailgate training that includes a description of the species, a brief summary of its biology, and minimization measures and instructions on what to do if a Swainson's hawk is observed on or near the construction zone.